 You can read all about me here.

 Yes, you can.
-Packages are available and you can book classes up to 3 months in advance.
+Packages are available for students who have been studying with me for at least 3 months and you can book classes up to 3 months in advance.

-You can always reschedule a lesson if you do it more than 24 hours before the start of the class.
-The system will not allow you to reschedule less than 24 hours before and you will have to forfeit the lesson if you do not attend.
+You can always reschedule a class provided that you do it within the time limit.
+The system will not allow you to reschedule less than 72 hours before the start of the class and you will have to forfeit the lesson if you do not attend.
+For exam classes, you must reschedule 7 days before the start of the class and will forfeit the class if you do not attend.

 What are the terms and conditions?